 Four of the Moczygemba brothers and additional 96 families sold their property in Silesia and sailed from Bremen to Galveston.
 They arrived in December 3rd of 1864.
 Majority of them proceeded to San Antonio on foot, some in boots other barefoot, about 200 miles, to meet with father Moczygemba.
 The group diminished in number since some people died on the way, some was infected with yellow fever, others settled on the route in Galveston, Victoria or Yorktown.

-Read the continuation of the Panna Maria interesting history in the article: Panna Maria - Difficult First Years .
+Read the continuation of the Panna Maria interesting history in the articles: Panna Maria - Difficult First Years and Panna Maria and cowboys from Helena.
 Read more articles about Polish immigration / emigration - history and distribution of Polonia around the world.
 Check also Polish Texans - the history and genealogy website.